YKhanna2003/Scalable_Backend_for_Satellite_Imagery/README.md

 Folder 1: Obtain the satellite imagery from the given latitude and longitude based on BING Maps API.

-Folder 2: Obatin the imagery for a overall region and break the image into smaller images of specified dimensions.
+Folder 2: Obtain the imagery for a overall region and break the image into smaller images of specified dimensions.

 Author: Yash Khanna